bviengineer/codingJournal/2019-Mar-12-Tuesday.md

   ## [Collaborating with Git]()
   Given that I'm working on [team project](https://github.com/bviengineer/frontend-mentor-huddle-collaboration), it is evident that I need to review on my git collaboration skills.
   **The issues => in a nutshell**
-  * I `cloned` instead of `forking` the team project or repository that was hostsed by another team member
+  * I `cloned` instead of `forked` the team project or repository that was hostsed by another team member
   * Everyone had to ultimately `fork` my version of the project
-  * I created a feature branch which have changes that I had trouble merging into the master for syncing with the master project branch
+  * I created a feature branch contain changes that I had trouble merging into my master branch which is the project's master branch

   **Lessons Reviewed**
   * [GIT: Branching](https://youtu.be/JTE2Fn_sCZs)
   * [GIT: Merging and Workflow](https://youtu.be/0iuqXh0oojo)
-  * [Version Control with Git](https://www.udacity.com/course/ud123) offered for free by Udacity and is one of THE best Git | GitHub courses I have ever encountered
+  * [Version Control with Git](https://www.udacity.com/course/ud123) offered for free by Udacity and is one of **THE best** Git | GitHub courses I have ever encountered
     * [Git key terms](chrome-extension://cbnaodkpfinfiipjblikofhlhlcickei/src/pdfviewer/web/viewer.html?file=https://s3.amazonaws.com/video.udacity-data.com/topher/2017/June/59399479_ud123-git-keyterms/ud123-git-keyterms.pdf)